Medically reviewed by

 Internal Medicine, and Pediatrics.

-Many of us struggle to achieve higher productivity levels in an increasingly fast-paced world, especially at work.
-We aim for a pay raise, a promotion, or acknowledgment for what they do.
+Many of us struggle to achieve higher productivity in an increasingly fast-paced world, especially at work.
+We aim for a pay raise, a promotion, or acknowledgment.

 In the quest for our goals, we ignore our health, eat junk food, spend less time with family, and don’t sleep enough.

 These habits cause us to suffer physical and mental setbacks, including forgetfulness, a shorter attention span, and emotional distress.

 Hearing health professionals or even motivational speakers talk about sleep is very common.
 Many of us know sleep is good for us.
 But what does it really do?

 For one, getting a higher quality and quantity of sleep helps with memory consolidation.
 Studies show that we remember better what we’ve learned and are primed to learn better the following day if we’ve slept well.

 Sleep occurs in stages that last 90 minutes each: Stage 1 Non-rapid eye movement (NREM), Stage 2 NREM, Stage 3 NREM, and REM (Rapid Eye Movement).